 I was worried I would hate London and it wouldn’t meet my expectations but thankfully this wasn’t the case and I loved it.
 The weather was horrifically chilly for April which was a shame and I got to wear this new gingham shirt from Primark.
 It does make my boobs look like basketballs but swings and roundabouts eh?

-We ended up flying to London due to the time constraints and it being a smidge cheaper than the train.
-This brought me to Edinburgh airport at like 4.30am which is also not the one and I didn’t fly back again until half past 8 at night so this left us with practically the whole day on our hands.
-My little sissy came along for the ride so I wasn’t a lost little soul on my own wandering around (although I’m pretty sure I would have also enjoyed that too).
+We ended up flying to London due to the time constraints and it was a little bit cheaper than getting the train.
+This brought us to Edinburgh airport at about 4.30am which is not ideal and we didn’t fly home again until about half past 8 at night, giving us a whole day in the city.

 London is, obviously, a vast city but due to our limited time we were concentrating on certain areas around Hyde Park and Oxford Street.
 We didn’t use the tube as we weren’t heading any further than places we could get on foot and to get to and from the airport we got the very handy Heathrow Express from Paddington Station.

 Due to the embassy appointment we had to be a lot more flexible with our time and just go with the flow as I was unsure how long it would take etc etc. We wandered from Paddington to embassy via Hyde Park which was really cool.

 We headed back to Hyde Park later in the day to walk around in the chilly sunshine.
 We stopped by the Serpentine Lake which was very beautiful and ended up hiring one of the pedal boats for a bit.
 I can imagine on a warm and sunny day that Hyde Park is even more glorious.